Voice #1: To me, the ’70s was all about rainbows.

 Jim: Yeah.
 Mary, how hard was that for you?

-Mary: Well, I got into God’s Word, reading his Word every day.
-See, I grew up – my mother wrote Bible verses on 3 by 5 cards and taped them up all over our bathroom walls.
-So those verses would come back to me, remembering them, and so I thought, wow, I think that’s something I need to pay – I need to”-
+Mary: Well, I got into God’s word, reading his word every day.
+See, I grew up.
+My mother wrote Bible verses on three-by-five cards and taped ’em up all over our bathroom walls, so those verses would come back to me, remembering them, and so I thought, “Wow.
+I think that’s something I need to pay atte-… I need to”-

-Mary: The only thing I wish I would have had back then that I have now is, you know, I have accountability partners.
+Mary: The only thing I, I wish I would have had back then that I have now is, you know, I have accountability partners.
 I have a sponsor.
-I was so afraid to tell anybody what we were going through, so I kept it all to myself.
-So I was about to have a nervous breakdown, you know, just trying to do it on my own-
+I’ve… I was so afraid to tell anybody what we were going through, so I kept it all to myself.
+So, I was about to have a nervous breakdown, you know, just trying to do it on my own-

-Mary: Oh, my mother said this so many times – “Do not fear for I am with you.
+Mary: Oh, my mother said this so many times.
+“Do not fear for I am with you.
 Do not be afraid for I am your God.
-I will strengthen you and I will help you.
+I will strengthen you, and I will help you.
 I will uphold you with my righteous right hand,” Isaiah 41:10.

 Jim: It’s a good reminder.
 I mean, Jesus is the redeemer.
-That’s the whole point of this program.

 Jim: And when you get in touch with us, ask us about Mac and Mary’s book, Never Let Go: God’s Story of Healing Hurting Lives.
-This is a wonderfully encouraging story, and we’re only scratching the surface of that today, so I think you’ll really appreciate this book.
-In fact, I’d like to send you a complimentary copy when you send a financial gift to Focus to help us in the ministry here.
-That’s our way of saying thanks for being a part of helping hurting families.
+Uh, this is a wonderfully encouraging story, and we’re only scratching the surface of that today, so I think you’ll really appreciate this book, a…In fact, I’d like to send you a copy when you send a financial gift to Focus to help us in the ministry here, and that’s our way of saying thanks for being a part of helping hurting families.

 Mac: You bet.